mhazaa/shapeshifter.js/README.md

 ## USAGE

-OK, now we're ready to jump to javascript and start with all the fun stuff.
-First we'll add a refrence for our svg shapes.
-Make sure to querySelectorAll the polygon.
+OK, now we're ready to jump in to all the fun JavaScript stuff.
+First we'll add a reference for our svg shapes.
+Make sure to querySelectorAll the polygons.
 Not the SVG itself.

     var retrieverPolygons = document.querySelector('#retriever').querySelectorAll('polygon');
     var passerinePolygons = document.querySelector('#passerine').querySelectorAll('polygon');

-We'll add a reference to the container also
+We'll add a reference to the container div also

     var container = document.querySelector('#container');

 Now let's initialzie Shapeshifter

     var shapeshifter = new Shapeshifter(container, x, y, polygons, options);

 **container | domElement**: The container element we created earlier.
 **x | number**: Initial x value, I recommened setting it as 0 and changing the container's position instead.
 **y | number**: Initial y value, I also recommened setting it as 0 and changing the container's position instead.
 **polygons | domElements**: The initial SVG for Shapeshifter before any transformation happen.
 Pass the array of polygons from earlier (retrieverPolygons, passerinePolygons);
 **options | object**: pass any options you wanna change.
 Here are all the options you can pass.

     var options = {
       /*transformSpeed: {x:0.05, y:0.05}, //transformation speed
       hideSpeed: {x:0.05, y:0.05}, //the speed extra polygons get hidden